usc-isi-i2/kgtk/docs/transform/filter.md

 When there are multiple output files, each output file must have its own filter.
 Output files and filters are paired by order.
 We recommend listing each filter and output file as a pair on the command line, as shown in one of the examples, below.
-Input records that do not match any filter may be written to a reject file (`--reject-file REJECT_FILE).
+Input edges that do not match any filter may be written to a reject file (`--reject-file REJECT_FILE).

-When there are multiple output files, `--first-match-only` determines whether input records are copied to the first matching output file (when `True`) or to all matching output files (when `False`, the default).
+When there are multiple output files, `--first-match-only` determines whether input edges are copied to the first matching output file (when `True`) or to all matching output files (when `False`, the default).
 When `True`, it can also trigger the use of an optimized code path, which may produce substantial savings when the total number of alternatives is large.